-I met Anjel last year when we were both working at the Tour Link Pro conference.
-I was volunteering at registration and Anjel was managing social media for the event.
+I met Anjel last year at the Tour Link Pro conference.
 We both also attended the first Women in Touring Summit that was organized alongside Tour Link Pro.

 We reconnected with Anjel at the second Women in Touring Summit in LA back in January.
 Not only is Women in Touring connecting women like me and Anjel but they’re also offering great initiatives and tools for fellow women in the industry.
 During the industry blackout, they, for example, organize Zoom meetings as part of their Women in Touring Mentorship Program.
 During the first one, while five of us were sharing our quarantine experiences, Anjel was kind enough to say yes to my interview invite.